top of page

 The park is designed to accommodate RVs and mobile tiny homes, making it flexible for different living preferences.
 Whether you want a permanent spot for your RV or a place to set up a mobile tiny home, Crooked Creek provides a welcoming community with essential amenities.

-It is located a few minutes outside of Canton, where you will find all the modern convenience and essential shopping for your immediate needs, including a large grocery store (Brookshire) and Walmart.
+It is located just a few minutes outside of Canton, where you will find all the modern conveniences and essential shopping for your immediate needs, including a large grocery store (Brookshire) and Walmart.

 Easy Commute with Interstate 20